WhyLIM/LabTD-website/content/authors/Shunming-Liu/_index.md

     url: 'https://www.gdghospital.org.cn/en/'

 # Short bio (displayed in user profile at end of posts)
-bio: My research interest is to explore the comorbidity relationship of diseases based on complex networks and to find new combination markers, and has constructed multiple biomarker databases and prediction models.
+bio: I'm drawn to the study of wearable devices and possess expertise in machine learning and big data analysis.
+My goal is to seamlessly blend technology and medicine to develop enhanced and precise medical solutions.

 interests:
+  - Wearable Devices
-  - Data Visualization
+  - Big Data Analysis
-  - Database
-  - Digital Wearables
+  - Machine Learning

 education:
   courses:
-    - course: MF? in ?
+    - course: MSc in Technical Economy and Management
       institution: South China University of Technology
-      year: '?'
-    - course: BSc? in ?
-      institution: xxx University
-      year: '?'
+      year: 2021

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons